 Build your reputation on Amazon

-Probably the biggest opportunity that Amazon Prime Day 2018 can bring you next month is an increase in reviews that will build your reputation on the platform.
+Probably the biggest ongoing opportunity that Amazon Prime Day 2020 can bring you is an increase in reviews that will build your reputation on the platform.
 ShippingEasy’s Amazon Seller Suite features Amazon Feedback Requests that can automate review requests for products and sellers.
-Improving your reputation will pay dividends throughout the year, and help set you up to successfully be found in search results during holiday season.
+Improving your reputation will pay dividends throughout Q4 and into 2021, and help set you up to successfully be found in search results during the holiday season.

 Building your reputation is crucial for a few reasons: